 1.5 Significance of the Study

-By systematically unpacking the challenges from student, parent, and teacher perspectives, this study offers valuable insights for policy makers, curriculum developers, and educators.
+By systematically unpacking the challenges from students, parents, and teacher perspectives, this study offers valuable insights for policy makers, curriculum developers, and educators.
 The findings have implications for improving writing pedagogy, fostering community-school partnerships, and rethinking curriculum transitions across grades.
 It also informs future teacher training frameworks that prioritize writing as a core literacy skill essential for holistic educational development in Bhutan.

 2. Literature Review